ciirilo/Laravel-Node/README.md

 ## Second

-in this repository i'll exercise php and different functions of php frameworks and methods.
+in this repository i'll exercise php, javascript and different functions of php and javascript frameworks and methods.